-New Jersey Consumers Have the Right to Obtain a Security Freeze
+West Virginia Consumers Have the Right to Obtain a Security Freeze

 You may obtain a security freeze on your credit report to protect your privacy and ensure that credit is not granted in your name without your knowledge.
-You have a right to place a "security freeze" on your credit report pursuant to New Jersey law.
+You have a right to place a security freeze on your credit report pursuant to West Virginia law.

-The security freeze will prohibit a consumer reporting agency, from releasing any information in your credit report without your express authorization or approval.
+The security freeze will prohibit a consumer reporting agency from releasing any information in your credit report without your express authorization or approval.

 The security freeze is designed to prevent credit, loans and services from being approved in your name without your consent.
-When you place a security freeze on your credit report, within five business days you will be provided a personal identification number or password to use if you choose to remove the freeze on your credit report or to temporarily authorize the release of your credit report for a specific party, parties or period of time after the freeze is in place.
-To provide that authorization, you must contact the consumer reporting agency and provide all of the following:
+When you place a security freeze on your credit report, within five business days you will be provided a unique personal identification number or password to use if you choose to remove the freeze on your credit report or to temporarily authorize the distribution of your credit report for a period of time after the freeze is in place.
+To provide that authorization, you must contact the consumer-reporting agency and provide all of the following:

-- i.
-The unique personal identification number or password provided by the consumer reporting agency. - ii.
-Proper identification to verify your identity; and - ii.
-The proper information regarding the third party or parties who are to receive the credit report or the period of time for which the report shall be available to users of the credit report.
+- (1) The unique personal identification number or password provided by the consumer reporting agency; - (2) Proper identification to verify your identity; and - (3) The period of time for which the report shall be available to users of the credit report.

-A consumer reporting agency that receives a request from a consumer to lift temporarily a freeze on a credit report shall comply with the request no later than three business days or less, as provided by regulation, after receiving the request.
+A consumer-reporting agency that receives a request from a consumer to temporarily lift a freeze on a credit report shall comply with the request no later than three business days after receiving the request.